 Adding additional options such as the PayPal button could also reduce the on-form filling.
 Plenty of brands use one-page checkout forms as a way to increase conversions and improve customer experience.

 Adidas is another brand that gets this concept perfectly.
 Their checkout form is simple, short, and self-contained.
-There is no navigation bar that would lead users to other sections of the site and no other annoyances that would slow down the buying process.
+No navigation bar would lead users to other sections of the site and no other annoyances that would slow down the buying process.

 2. Pay Attention to Speed

 Having a non-responsive site can hurt customers’ satisfaction with the online shopping process.
-One of the most common examples are pauses that happen after pressing certain buttons.
+One of the most common examples is pauses that happen after pressing certain buttons.

-Such delays in loading during the checkout process can lead customers to think that the site has a poor performance and that it’s untrustable.
+Such delays in loading during the checkout process can lead customers to think that the site has a poor performance and untrustable.

 3. Allow Users to Save Information For Next Time